 Thus, it will become active:

-All you have left to do is to click on the "Add Jumplink" button and the jump link will be inserted to the text successfully.
+All you have left to do is to click on the "Add Jumplink" button and the jump link will be inserted into the text successfully.

 You will be taken out of the "Select Target" mode automatically and taken back to editing the text that you have added the jump link to.